elesiuta/backupy/README.md

 - Clear and easy to verify code, the only functions that touch your files are: copyFile(), moveFile(), and  removeFile()
 - Very simple design and only uses the Python standard library for fewer points of failure
 ## Usage Description
-- Source and destination directories can be any accessible directory (mounted drives, cloud storage, syncthing folders, etc)
+- Source and destination directories can be any accessible directory (mounted drives, cloud storage, Syncthing folders, etc)
 - Destination can be empty or contain files from a previous backup, matching files on both sides will be skipped
 - Main modes (how to handle new and deleted files)
   - Backup mode: copies files that are only in source to destination